 - Check the air circulation around the dryer.
 If your dryer is in a closet, there must be ventilation openings at the top and bottom of the door.
 The front of the dryer requires a minimum of one inch of airspace and the back should have at least five inches.

-- Do not allow fabric softener dryer sheets to block the air flow into the lint trap or grill.
+- Do not allow fabric softener dryer sheets to block the airflow into the lint trap or grill.
 Never use more than one sheet per load.

-Problem: Clothes Are Covered with Lint
+Problem: Clothes Are Covered With Lint

-Problem: Clothes Aren't Dry After Automatic Cycle
+Problem: Clothes Aren't Dry After Automatic Timed Cycle

 - Clean the moisture sensor strips.
 The moisture sensors are usually two metal strips located inside the front edge of the dryer drum.
 If they become coated with residue from fabric softener sheets, they won't work properly.
 Clean them with a cotton ball and rubbing alcohol.